TanStack/query/README.md

 ## `ReactQueryCacheProvider`

-`ReactQueryCacheProvider` is an optional provider component for explicitly setting the query cache used by `useQuery`.
+`ReactQueryCacheProvider` is an optional provider component for explicitly setting the query cache used by React Query.
 This is useful for creating component-level caches that are not completely global, as well as making truly isolated unit tests.

 ```js
 import { ReactQueryCacheProvider, makeQueryCache } from 'react-query';